-Part 2 of basic rugby rules.
-Learn how to play rugby, what the rugby positions are, and legal ways to move the rugby ball up the field.
+In Part 2 of 6 of basic rugby rules, let's learn about game length, rugby positions, starting play, and legal ways to move the rugby ball up the field.

-For more rules of rugby, check out the following pages.
+For more rules of rugby, follow the links below:

 A rugby match consists of two 40-minute halves.
 Teams change ends at halftime.

 An official rugby game is played with 15 players on a team.
 Players are assigned numbers based on their rugby positions.
 Players are numbered in the following way:

 Forwards are typically larger, stronger players whose main job is to get possession of the ball.

 Backs tend to be smaller, faster players whose main job is to advance the rugby ball up the field.

 The game starts with a kick-off to the opponent from mid-field.
 As long as the kick-off travels beyond the 30-yard line, any player of either team may gain possession of the ball.